GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Robonomics is not just a fanciful idea — it could be our practical fiat escape hatch, serving as a reserve of excess paper currency as RoboTorq seeds are exchanged to purchase robotic labor, propping up the value of the dollar as the currency switch is made.
 Pilot studies can be used to discover the initial dollar-to-RoboTorq exchange rate.
 One goal of the Project Asimov simulator is to estimate the current hypothetical exchange rate using Torq Theory mathematics.

-[Project Asimov on Github is designing a simulator](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/CONTRIBUTING.md) for Robonomic sandbox research.
-Project Asimov is open source, and contributors are welcome.
+[Project Asimov is on Github](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/CONTRIBUTING.md).
+It is open source, and contributors are not only welcome but also direly needed.

 ## 15 Extending the RoboTorq to General AI-Value